 *Go Green with Kitchen Countertops

-3. Paper Composite - These are the newest eco-friendly products that can be used as kitchen countertops.
+3. Paper Composite - These are the newest eco-friendly products used as kitchen countertops.
 These are recycled paper bound together by resin to make it waterproof or heat-proof.
 The resin used for paper composite are usually water-based and petroleum free.
-A paper composite countertop offers the same durability as laminates, but it does not carry the risk posed by formaldehyde.
+A paper composite countertop offers the same durability as laminates but it does not carry the risk posed by formaldehyde.
 These have fairly the same qualities as solid surface countertops and can be fabricated easily with woodworking tools.
 To improve resistance to moisture and stains, these can be sealed with mineral oil.

 4. Recycled Aluminum - For those who prefer the professional look of stainless steel but would like an eco-friendly alternative, recycled aluminum will do the trick.
 These are made from recycled aluminum shavings combined with acrylic resin.
 Though not as strong as steel, it is better for the environment than mined steel which results in a lot of pollution.
-But is is just as easy to clean and resistant to heat.
+Although, is is just as easy to clean and resistant to heat.
 To be considered eco-friendly, it should contain about 50-60% recycled material.

 All these alternative green options for kitchen countertop are a definite savior to the environment.
-And even if some of them will not stand up to its natural counterparts in terms of durability, it is a viable option for those who are conscious about their carbon footprints and its impact on the generations to come.
+Even if some of them will not stand up to its natural counterparts in terms of durability, it is a viable option for those who are conscious about their carbon footprints and its impact on the generations to come.